GreshamLab/IAV_intracellular_model/README.md

 within infected cells under varying initial conditions and parameter settings.

 For example applications, see:
-- `simulate_multiple.m` → used to generate data for Figure 2B and Figure S1 in Segredo-Otero & Gresham (2025)
+- `Central_IAVGillespie_single.m` → used to generate data for Figure 2B and Figure S1 in Segredo-Otero & Gresham (2025)